morsecodemedia/meta-tags.morsecodemedia.com/README.md

 Slack Card Preview

 ## Other Tools
-[A11Y](https://a11y.morsecodemedia.com/) - Accessibility Notes, Checklists, Misc Resources
+[A11Y](https://a11y.morsecodemedia.com/) - Accessibility Notes, Checklists, Misc Resources.

-[Color Contrast Checker](https://ccc.morsecodemedia.com/) - WCAG 2.1 AA/AAA Color Contrast Checker for 2 colors
+[Color Contrast Checker](https://ccc.morsecodemedia.com/) - An accessibility checker tool for validating the color contrast based on WCAG 2.0 and WCAG 2.1 standards.

-[UTM Generator](https://utm-generator.morsecodemedia.com/) - Form to generate a functioning URL with appropriate UTM parameters
+[UTM Generator](https://utm-generator.morsecodemedia.com/) - Form to generate a functioning URL with appropriate UTM parameters.